hashicorp/terraform-provider-azurerm/website/docs/r/mssql_database.html.markdown

 Manages a MS SQL Database.

-!>**IMPORTANT:** To mitigate the possibility of data loss it is highly recommended that you use the `prevent_destroy` lifecycle argument in your configuration file for this resource.
-For more information on the `prevent_destroy` lifecycle argument please see the [product documentation](https://developer.hashicorp.com/terraform/tutorials/state/resource-lifecycle#prevent-resource-deletion).
+!>**IMPORTANT:** To mitigate the possibility of accidental data loss it is highly recommended that you use the `prevent_destroy` lifecycle argument in your configuration file for this resource.
+For more information on the `prevent_destroy` lifecycle argument please see the [terraform documentation](https://developer.hashicorp.com/terraform/tutorials/state/resource-lifecycle#prevent-resource-deletion).

 ## Example Usage